schettino72/myblog/_posts/power-up-your-tools.md

 ~~~~

+The command line implementation we just need to pass the positional parameters
+to the custom task loader.
 We also need to add a `-w` command line option to use the *watch* mode where
 the process keeps waiting for modifications in the file system.